LakshyaTangri/Credit_Risk_Management_with_Random_Forest/README.md

 # Credit Risk Management with Random Forest

 This project offers a comprehensive framework for assessing financial risk—such as credit, liquidity, or market risk—using predictive analytics.
-By leveraging a Random Forest Classifier, it identifies high-risk loan applicants, aiding financial institutions in making informed lending decisions.([Kaggle][1])
+By leveraging a Random Forest Classifier, it identifies high-risk loan applicants, aiding financial institutions in making informed lending decisions.

 ## 📌 Features